 In particular, neatness requires sufficiently high dimension $\dim K_x\ge k$, so that solution sets of transverse sections with neat kernels cannot intersect boundary strata of degeneracy index higher than the Fredholm index.
 The corresponding implicit function theorem is the following.

-\begin{theorem}[\cite{HoferWysockiZehnder2}, Theorem~5.22] Let $s:\cX\to\cY$ be a neatly transverse sc-Fredholm section over an M-polyfold $\cX$ with nonempty boundary.
-Then the solution set $\cM:=s^{-1}(0)$ inherits from its ambient space $\cX$ a smooth structure as finite dimensional manifold with boundary and corner stratification $\cM^{(\ell)} = s^{-1}(0) \cap \cX^{(\ell)}$. \end{theorem}
+\begin{theorem}[\cite{HoferWysockiZehnder2}, Thm.5.22] Let $s:\cX\to\cY$ be a neatly transverse sc-Fredholm section over an M-polyfold $\cX$ with nonempty boundary.
+Then the solution set $\cM:=s^{-1}(0)$ inherits from its ambient space $\cX$ a smooth structure as a finite dimensional manifold with boundary and corner stratification $\cM^{(\ell)} = s^{-1}(0) \cap \cX^{(\ell)}$. \end{theorem}

-\begin{remark} {\rm For purposes beyond the scope of this exposition\footnote{ The construction of coherent perturbations does not always allow one to achieve neatness by perturbations.
+\begin{remark} {\rm For purposes beyond the scope of this exposition\footnote { The construction of coherent perturbations does not always allow one to achieve neatness by perturbations.
 Roughly speaking, if a moduli problem can be glued to itself, then the negative index solutions in a family occur in arbitrarily high degeneracy indices.
-In the operations formalism of HWZ, this is reflected in the occurrence of ``diagonal relators''; it also appears in geometric regularizations such as \cite{Seidel}. } HWZ also introduce the following weaker notion\footnote{ \cite[Definition 4.10]{HoferWysockiZehnder2} again works in the partial quadrant $\rD_0 r([0,\infty)^k\times \E)\subset \rT_0 \cO \cong \rT_x\cX$, but we may simplify this to a condition in $C=[0,\infty)^k\times\E$ since $\rD_0 r|_{K_x}=\id_{K_x}$ by the retraction property of $r$.
-With that in mind, we rephrased the conditions of $K_x\cap C\subset C$ having open interior and a sc-direct sum $\R^k\times\E=K_x \oplus N$ such that $k+n\in C \Leftrightarrow k\in C$ for $\|n\|/\|k\|$ sufficiently small.
+In the operations formalism of HWZ, this is reflected in the occurrence of ``diagonal relators''; it also appears in geometric regularizations such as \cite[\S 10e]{Seidel}, where transversality is achieved by a ``delay function method''. } HWZ also introduce the following weaker notion\footnote { \cite[Def.4.10]{HoferWysockiZehnder2} again works in the partial quadrant $\rD_0 r([0,\infty)^k\times \E)\subset \rT_0 \cO \cong \rT_x\cX$, but we may simplify this to a condition in $C=[0,\infty)^k\times\E$ since $\rD_0 r|_{K_x}=\id_{K_x}$ by the retraction property of $r$.
+With that in mind, we rephrased the conditions of $K_x\cap C\subset C$ having open interior and an sc-direct sum $\R^k\times\E=K_x \oplus N$ such that $k+n\in C \Leftrightarrow k\in C$ for $\|n\|/\|k\|$ sufficiently small.
 Indeed, in the case of $\pr_{\R_k}(K_x)\neq \R^k$ our simplified notion clearly implies these conditions.
-On the other hand, the first condition implies that $K_x$ has a basis of vectors in $C$, and in fact in $(0,\infty)^k\times\E$ unless $K_x$ is entirely contained in a boundary face of $C$.
-The latter is excluded by the second condition which must hold for some vectors $n$ transverse to that face.} of transversality to the boundary strata:}
+On the other hand, the first condition implies that $K_x$ has a basis of vectors in $C$, and in fact in $(0,\infty)^k\times\E$, unless $K_x$ is entirely contained in a boundary face of $C$.
+The latter is excluded by the second condition which must hold for some vectors $n$ transverse to that face. } of transversality to the boundary strata:}